Blendify/blender-manual/blender_docs/manual/render/cycles/baking.rst

 Setup
 =====

-Baking requires a mesh to have a UV map, and an image texture node with an image to be baked to.
+Baking requires a mesh to have a UV map, and an Image Texture node with an image to be baked to.
-The active (last selected) image texture node is used as the baking target.
+The active (last selected) Image Texture node is used as the baking target.

 Use Render Bake in intensive light/shadow solutions, such as AO or soft shadows from area lights.
 If you bake AO for the main objects,